McDonald's: South Korea

+United Kingdom

+As of 2013, 90% of McDonald's UK workforce were on zero-hour contracts, making it potentially the largest such private sector employer in the country.
+In April 2017, after workers engaged in labor strke, all employees were given the option of fixed contracts.

+From 2007 to 2011, fast food workers in the U.S. drew an average of $7 billion of public assistance annually resulting from receiving low wages.
+The McResource website advised employees to break their food into smaller pieces to feel fuller, seek refunds for unopened holiday purchases, sell possessions online for quick cash, and "quit complaining" as "stress hormone levels rise by 15 percent after ten minutes of complaining."
+In December 2013, McDonald's shut down the McResource website amidst negative publicity and criticism.
+McDonald's plans to continue an internal telephone help line through which its employees can obtain advice on work and life problems.

+In September 2017, two British McDonald's stores agreed to a strike over zero-hours contracts for staff.
+Picket lines were formed around the two stores in Crayford and Cambridge.
+The strike was supported by then Leader of the Opposition Jeremy Corbyn.

 Criticism

-McDonald's has been criticised for numerous aspects of its business, including the health effects of its products, its treatment of employees, and other business practices.
-In the late 1980s, Phil Sokolof, a millionaire businessman who had suffered a heart attack at the age of 43, took out full-page newspaper ads in New York, Chicago, and other large cities accusing McDonald's menu of being a threat to American health, and asking them to stop using beef tallow to cook their french fries.
+McDonald's has been criticized for numerous aspects of its business, including its products' health effects, employees' treatment, and other business practices.

+In 2001, Eric Schlosser's book Fast Food Nation criticised aspects of McDonald's business practices, particularly around its political lobbying and criticism of the business practices of McDonald's, particularly concerning its use of political influence and targeting advertisements to children.

+Nutrition

 In 1990, activists from a small group known as London Greenpeace (no connection to the international group Greenpeace) distributed leaflets entitled What's wrong with McDonald's?, criticizing its environmental, health, and labor record.
 The corporation wrote to the group demanding they desist and apologize, and, when two of the activists refused to back down, sued them for libel leading to the "McLibel case", one of the longest cases in English civil law.
 A documentary film of the McLibel Trial has been shown in several countries.

-In 2001, Eric Schlosser's book Fast Food Nation included criticism of the business practices of McDonald's, particularly with respect to its use of political influence and targeting advertisements to children.
-In 2002, vegetarian groups, largely Hindu and Buddhist, successfully sued McDonald's for misrepresenting its french fries as vegetarian, when they contained beef broth.

-Critical terms such as "McJob" and "McMansion" have been added to dictionaries.

 Morgan Spurlock's 2004 documentary film Super Size Me claimed that McDonald's food was contributing to the increase of obesity in society and that the company was failing to provide nutritional information about its food for its customers.
-Six weeks after the film premiered, McDonald's announced that it was eliminating the super size option, and was creating the adult Happy Meal.
+Six weeks after the film premiered, McDonald's announced that it was eliminating the super size option and was creating the adult Happy Meal.

-Studies of litter have found that McDonald's is one of the most littered brands worldwide.
-In 2012, a Keep Australia Beautiful study found that McDonald's was the most littered brand in Queensland.

-In response to public pressure, McDonald's has sought to include more healthy choices in its menu, announcing in May 2008 that, in the United States and Canada, it has switched to using cooking oil that contains no trans fats for its french fries, and canola-based oil with corn and soy oils, for its baked items, pies and cookies, by end of 2018.
-The company introduced a new slogan to its recruitment posters: "Not bad for a McJob".
+In response to public pressure, McDonald's has sought to include more healthy choices in its menu, announcing in May 2008 that, in the United States and Canada, it has switched to using cooking oil that contains no trans fats for its french fries, and canola-based oil with corn and soy oils, for its baked items, pies, and cookies, by the end of 2018.
+The company introduced a new slogan to its recruitment posters: "Not bad for a McJob."

-Since McDonald's began receiving criticism for its environmental practices in the 1970s, it has significantly reduced its use of materials.
-In 1990, McDonald's worked with the Environmental Defense Fund to stop using "clam shell"-shaped styrofoam food containers to store its food products.